counsyl/civet/testsite/README.md

     python manage.py runserver

-Now, modify any Sass or CoffeeScript file in this project, and observer how the affected Sass/CoffeeScript files get recomplied, with relevant messages appearing in runserver's output.
+Now, modify any Sass or CoffeeScript file in this project, and observe how the affected Sass/CoffeeScript files get recompiled, with relevant messages appearing in runserver's output.